Updated on 27-03-2025

 Car owners often wonder whether having tinted windows can affect their car insurance premiums or claims.
 If the tinted film on the windows exceeds the limits specified by the RTO, car owners may face difficulties claiming motor insurance.

-It is important to note that tinted windows do not affect the process of buying a car insurance policy.
+It is important to note that tinted windows do not affect the process of buying a comprehensive car insurance policy.
 However, when it comes to making claims, non-compliant tinted glasses can lead to claim denial.

 Despite the previous directive of the Supreme Court and the traffic police's efforts to prevent the use of tinted vehicles, cars and buses with dark glasses are still visible.
 As a result, the Union Road Ministry has written to the Insurance Regulatory and Development Authority of India (IRDAI) to prevent owners of vehicles with windows and windscreens darker than the permissible limit from claiming insurance.
 The aim is to crack down on vehicles with tinted windows to reduce crime.